 - Price in San Francisco: $80/month (discounted from $80)

 AT&T Fiber Internet 1000 offers gigabit download and upload speeds locally.
 It’s available at all locations with fiber service, however it comes at a premium price that pushes the budget for most homes.
 This plan is best for large homes that don’t mind paying extra for the absolute fastest download experience.
 If you don’t have a home theater or home office, you probably won’t notice the difference between this plan and the mid-tier 500 Mbps plan.Order Plan

 AT&T Fiber Internet coverage in San Francisco

 Silver Terrace, the Richmond District, Sunset District and Daly City have the strongest coverage from AT&T Fiber in San Francisco.
 Their buildout has been a bit of a patchwork locally, conducted according to where they have the easiest access to poles or trenching.

 As with other fiber providers locally like Sonic, access to buildings and dealing with landlords is also an ongoing challenge for fiber expansions.

-Pacific Heights and other northern neighborhoods near downtown are suprisingly poorly-served by fiber, but it’s expected to continue growing going into 2022.
+Pacific Heights and other northern neighborhoods near downtown are suprisingly poorly-served by fiber.

 AT&T internet-only plans